browserengineering/book/book/animations.md

 A high-speed, reliable and cross-platform GPU raster path in Skia has only existed for a few years.[^timeline-gpu] In the very early days of Chromium, there was only CPU raster.
-Scrolling was implemented much like in the eary chapters of this book, by re-rastering content.
+Scrolling was implemented much like in the early chapters of this book, by re-rastering content.
 This was deemed acceptable at the time because computers were much slower than today in general, GPUs much less reliable, animations much less frequent, and mobile platforms such as